 By the novel’s end, the two narrative strands become one.
 Stella Fortuna’s luck and fortitude endure, and Edda finds purpose in teaching others about the foods that nurtured her.
 Emily Schneider, Jewish Book Council

-If you think you know all about Italian food, but you don’t know about the cookbook author Edna Machlin Servi and all she did to introduce Americans to Italian Jewish cuisine or you think you know Italian history but don’t know about the Italian Jews who did and didn’t escape WWII, the Nazis, and the Italian fascists, you have much to learn.
+IF YOU THINK YOU KNOW all about Italian food, but you don’t know about the cookbook author Edna Machlin Servi and all she did to introduce Americans to Italian Jewish cuisine or you think you know Italian history but don’t know about the Italian Jews who did and didn’t escape WWII, the Nazis, and the Italian fascists, you have much to learn.
 Start by reading Leah Eskin’s extraordinary book Like Wafers in Honey.
 In lyrical and precise language, Eskin spins two narratives - one of wartime loss and escape in the Italian countryside, the other of an Italian housewife in suburban NY in the 1950s - and brings them together in a compelling narrative that fills gaps in the story of Italian Jewry and cuisine.
 Leah Eskin is a distinguished cookbook author, memoirist and columnist with a magically evocative way of writing about food.
 Now she shows she’s a talented novelist too.
 Even better, the book contains recipes! —Karen Dukess, bestselling author of Welcome to Murder Week and The Last Book Party